Load Testing Vs. Stress Testing

 Advantages of Load Testing

-• Helps to uncover bottlenecks and detect bugs in the system
+• Uncover bottlenecks and detect bugs in the system

 • Reduce the risk of system downtime